Our Verdict

 ieGeek 1080P Baby Monitor Wins

 Bottom Line: ieGeek 1080P Baby Monitor is the better choice.
-It offers a versatile hybrid connection and superior sensor suite including cry and temperature detection.
+For a modest price increase, ieGeek offers superior monitoring with dual 1080p cameras and a versatile hybrid connection allowing both local and app viewing, alongside advanced cry detection and a temperature sensor.

 Key Differences